Giant Steps Single Vineyard, `Bastard Hill Vineyard` Yarra Valley Pinot Noir

 Vinification

-The fruit was handpicked in two parcels, chilled overnight, and 100% destemmed into small seasoned French oak vats, with each clone fermented and matured separately.
-After a four-day cold soak, fermentation commenced, and the must spent 10–14 days on skins with gentle gravity-driven mixing.
-All parcels completed malolactic fermentation before being matured for ten months in French oak barriques (20% new, 80% seasoned).
-The wine remained on its lees without movement until blending in December, and was bottled by gravity with no fining or filtration.
+The grapes were handpicked in two parcels and then left to chill overnight before being 100% destemmed into small seasoned French oak vats for fermentation.
+Each clone was fermented and matured separately.
+The grapes were cold soaked for four days before fermentation began and spent 10 – 14 days on skins.
+All parcels completed malolactic fermentation and were then matured in French oak barriques (225L) – 20% of which were new, 80% seasoned – for ten months.
+The wine remained in contact with its lees before blending in December.
+It was then bottled by gravity with no fining or filtration in January 2024.

 Tasting Notes & Technical Details